 Musee du Pantheon National Haitien – Haiti

 If you are a lover of art and history, then you have to visit Haiti.
 This museum is the best place to see all of the history and art of the first country to gain independence in the Caribbean.
 You get to see artifacts like the bell that was used to announce independence, the gun used by Henri Christophe as his suicide weapon, the anchor of Christopher Columbus’s ship, torture instruments and the Santa Maria.

 Spice Basket Heritage and Cricket Museum – Grenada

-This museum as a twist to it. it is the only museum in the world that is dedicated to the history of team players of West Indies Cricket.
-When you visit you also get a tour which shows you Amerindian artifacts, how cricket started on the islands, the sugar revolution, etc. there is also a theater where visitors can enjoy theatrical and musical displays.
+This is one of the historical museums with a twist to it.
+It is the only museum in the world that is dedicated to the history of team players of West Indies Cricket.
+When you visit you also get a tour which shows you Amerindian artifacts; how cricket started on the islands, the sugar revolution, etc. there is also a theater where visitors can enjoy theatrical and musical displays.
 You can also lodge at the museums hotel and dine at the onsite restaurants.